 Founded in 1865, UK is Kentucky’s flagship academic institution.
 The university has slightly more than 30,000 students (about 22,000 undergraduate students and 9,000 graduate students, representing over 111 countries.
 The main campus encompasses about 800 acres near historic downtown Lexington, including a large arboretum.
 The W. T. Young Library is renowned for its superb architecture, holdings (3.5 million volumes), and endowment.
 Academic support facilities are significant, as are athletic facilities available for student use.
 A new state-of-the-art $700 million university hospital opened in 2011 and today almost one billion dollars in new construction is underway - including a $200 million student center, a $265 million research building, and a total renovation of the business school.
 This is on top of $500 million for new student dormitories and a major upgrade in 2015 of sports facilities.

 Patterson School students are able to take advantage of UK's wide range of academic programs and offerings.
 Kentucky is one of only a few universities to house on a single campus separate colleges of Agriculture, Arts and Sciences, Business and Economics, Communications and Information Studies, Design, Education, Engineering, Fine Arts, Law, Medicine, Pharmacy, Public Health, and Social Work.

-UK is in the midst of a strategic effort to become one of the nation’s top 20 public research universities.
-In 2007, the university completed a billion dollar fund raising campaign to ensure its facilities and programs can meet the challenges of the 21st century.
-The Patterson School is integral to that effort, educating future global leaders determined to make a difference.
+UK is in the midst of a strategic effort to become one of the nation's top public research universities.
+The university has already completed a billion dollar fund raising campaign to ensure its facilities and programs can meet the challenges of the 21st century.
+The Patterson School is integral to that noble goal, educating future global leaders determined to make a difference.